-MEDICAL ALLERGIES If your child has allergies or allergic reactions, please note this on your child's enrollment form.
+MEDICAL ALLERGIES.
+If your child has allergies or allergic reactions, please note this on your child's enrollment form.
 Parents are requested to provide a doctor's statement indicating all medical conditions that require special care with particular interest to severe allergic reactions to food, insects, latex, or other allergens that could result in the child experiencing anaphylactic shock.
-Failure to provide this information will absolve CYP from any and all liability and may render the staff unable to meet the child's medical needs adequately in an emergency.
+Failure to provide this information will absolve Children and Youth Programs from any and all liability and may render the staff unable to meet the child's medical needs adequately in an emergency.

-IMMUNIZATIONS No child may be admitted to a program without current immunizations as recommended by the American Academy of Pediatrics (AAP) and the Advisory Committee on Immunization Practices (ACIP).
+IMMUNIZATIONS.
+No child may be admitted to a program without current immunizations as recommended by the American Academy of Pediatrics (AAP) and the Advisory Committee on Immunization Practices (ACIP).
 Children who are not immunized may have their admission denied or delayed until all documents are reviewed by the installation medical authorities.

 When a child cannot be immunized due to medical contraindication, parents must provide written documentation from the child's attending medical care provider.
-When religious beliefs preclude immunization, parents must submit a MCINCR-MCB Quantico CYP Religious Exemption/Waiver of Liability form indicating immunizations are not acceptable.
+When religious beliefs preclude immunization, parents must submit documentation indicating immunizations are not acceptable.
 Failure to present certification will preclude enrollment of the child or shall result in the disenrollment of the child until such time as certification is provided.
 If a vaccine-preventable disease occurs in the facility, unimmunized participants will be excluded from the program for the duration of the exposure or until age-appropriate immunizations have been completed.

-MEDICATIONS Trained CYP personnel may administer medications to children.
+MEDICATIONS.
+Specially trained CYP personnel may administer medications to children.
 Parents are not authorized to give medication to their child(ren) on CYP property.
-Generally, medications that are given one to two times per day can be given at home unless the medication prescription specifies the need to be administered with meals, or at specific times that occur during program hours.
+Generally, medications that are given 1-2 times per day can be given at home unless the medication prescription specifies the need to be administered with meals, or at specific times that occur during program hours.
 Parents must administer the first dose of new medication 24 hours prior to the child returning to care.
 This ensures that there is a positive response without negative side effects.
 Cough and cold medications are not administered in CYP.
-If a child is administered fever or pain-reducing medication prior to being dropped off for care, he or she will not be able to remain in care if and when the child becomes ill, spikes a fever, or is unable to fully participate in program activities.
+If a child is administered fever or pain reducing medication prior to being dropped off for care, he or she will not be able to attend care in the CYP for that day.

-Over-the-counter medications can only be administered if they are ordered by the healthcare provider, are in the original packaging, and have a prescription label with a start and stop date.
-As needed medications will not be administered with the exception of the following: rescue inhalers; antihistamines and epi-pens for allergic reactions; and diastat for emergency treatment of seizures.
-The child's medical care professional must provide guidance on the use of these medications by completing the applicable Asthma Action Plan or Allergy Action ACT and action plans must be renewed at least annually.
-If medications and action plans are not on site or have expired, the child will be denied care.
+Over the counter medications can only be administered if they are ordered by the healthcare provider, are in the original packaging, and have a prescription label with a start and stop date.
+As needed medications will not be administered with the exception of the following; rescue inhalers, antihistamines and epi-pens for allergic reactions, and diastat for emergency treatment of seizures.
+The child's medical care professional must provide guidance on the use of these medications by completing the applicable 'Asthma Action Plan' or 'Allergy Action Plan' and action plans must be renewed at least annually.
+If medications and action plans are not on site, or have expired, child will be denied care.

-If there are other medications essential for the well-being of your child, we will consult with our IAT and determine the best plan of action.
+If there are other medications essential for the well-being of your child, we will consult with our Inclusion Action Team and determine the best plan of action.

-In order for medication to be administered at the program, the parent must complete the Medication Authorization and Administration Record NAVMC 1750/10.
+In order for medication to be administered at the program, the parent must complete the Medication Administration Record Form.
 Medication must be in the original labeled container.
 The following information must be provided on the prescription: